A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Discussions

 \subsection{Effect of different ion species}

-The composition of ions in the pulsar magnetosphere can significantly impact the propagation and characteristics of KA solitons.
+The composition of ions in the pulsar wind zone can significantly impact the propagation and characteristics of KA solitons.
 Fig.~\ref{ions} illustrates the normalized KA soliton profile for different ion species, namely H$^{+}$, He$^{2+}$, and Fe$^{26+}$.
 The plot clearly demonstrates that the width of the KA solitons is highest for Fe$^{26+}$ ions (blue-dashed), followed by He$^{2+}$ (red-dotted) and then H$^{+}$ (green-solid).
 The presence of heavier ions, particularly highly ionized species like Fe$^{26+}$, significantly alters the inertial properties of the plasma.
-Heavier ions, due to their larger mass, can lead to increased effective inertia in the plasma, which in turn can influence the dispersive coefficient B of the KdV equation.
+Heavier ions, due to their larger mass, can lead to increased effective inertia in the plasma, which in turn can influence the dispersive coefficient D of the KdV equation.
 A larger dispersion coefficient (D) generally results in wider solitons, as indicated by the soliton width formula in Eq. (\ref{amplitude-width}).
+In this comparison, the ion loading fraction is fixed at \(\eta=0.80\) for all three species, so that the differences in Fig.~\ref{ions} reflect only the effect of ion mass \(m_i\) and charge number \(Z_i\), rather than differences in ion abundance.
+Although the actual ion loading may in principle be species-dependent in pulsar outflows, that additional dependence is not modeled here.